b-benjisoft/DLN-Frontend/README.md

 ## Accomplishments that we're proud of
 Working Lambda backend
 Working Nexmo messages
-Learning javascript on the fly (With the exception of Bemmons)
+Learning javascript on the fly (With the exception of Ben)

 ## What we learned
 Companies do not always play ball and that can delay things, by a lot!